thealekberli/HackerRank/README.md

 # HackerRank
-Self-written solutions to HackerRank problems in different programming languages. p.s I don't like Java, but I need it for my university exam
+Self-written solutions to HackerRank problems in different programming languages.
+The reason I write the codes in Java is not because I love that language, but because I am preparing for the university exam.